-A common theme in the stakeholder input received by the Advisory Councils was the value of ambassador programs.
-Such programs can help build trust between local groups and providers of services.
+A common theme in the stakeholder input received by the Advisory Councils was that a best practice for increasing access to culturally competent services is with community ambassador programs.
+Such programs can provide a conduit of trusted information to and from ethnically and culturally diverse communities to improve accessibility in existing systems.
 (Also supports Outcome 1.3)

-To achieve further alignment, states, in partnership with a range of stakeholders, can create mechanisms for collaboration across organizations, such as communities of practice, to foster a cross-agency, interdisciplinary approach to supporting family caregivers.
+To achieve further alignment, states, in partnership with a range of stakeholders, can create mechanisms for collaboration across organizations such as communities of practice, to foster a cross-agency, interdisciplinary approach to supporting family caregivers.
 National, state, regional, tribal, and local philanthropic organizations and research institutions can expand the availability of culturally competent and adaptable evidence-based protocols by continuing to invest in translating and adapting existing evidence-based protocols and developing new ones.
 (Also supports Outcome 5.3)